The Final Call, the NOI’s newspaper. I rolled down the window and asked for a copy.

 That’s when he hit me with it: “F*ck off, cracker.”

-I thought of this gentleman fondly when I was reading the new book, The Demon in Democracy: Totalitarian Temptations in Free Societies by Polish scholar Ryszard Legutko.
+The Demon in Democracy: Totalitarian Temptations in Free Societies by Polish scholar Ryszard Legutko.
 The book is an intense read that argues that liberal democracies are succumbing to a utopian ideal where individuality and eccentricity might eventually be banned.
 As liberals push us towards a monoculture where there is no dissent, no gender, and no conflict, the unique and the great will eventually cease to exist.
 No more offbeat weirdoes, eccentric crazies, or cults.
 No more Nation of Islam there to call me a cracker.
 No more of the self-made and inspired figures of the past: Duke Ellington, Hunter Thompson, Annie Leibowitz.

 Legutko’s thesis is that liberal democracies have something in common with communism: the sense that time is inexorably moving towards a kind of human utopia, and that progressive bureaucrats must make sure it succeeds.
 Legutko first observed this after the fall of communism.
 Thinking that communist bureaucrats would have difficulty adjusting to Western democracy, he was surprised when the former Marxists smoothly adapted—indeed, thrived—in a system of liberal democracy.
 It was the hard-core anti-communists who couldn’t quite fit into the new system.
 They were unable to untether themselves from their faith, culture, and traditions.